dairycultist/GamernyanOS/README.md

 Optionally add `-display none -serial stdio` to pipe serial output to console.

-(todo add kernel software written in C, I think -kernel is a command)
+(todo add kernel software written in C. The -bios argument is used to load a custom BIOS or firmware image.
+This image is the first code to run and is responsible for initializing the hardware and then locating and loading the operating system from a storage device, just like a real computer's BIOS.)

 ## Notes